celestiaorg/CIPs/cips/cip-pfb-limits.md

 ## Specification

-1. Set `MaxPFBMessages` to 600, limiting the number of PFBs per block to 600.
+1. The number of PFBs per block is limited to 600 by setting `MaxPFBMessages` to 600.
-2. Set `MaxNonPFBMessages` to 200, limiting the number of non-PFBs messages per block to 200.
+1. The number of non-PFBs messages per block is limited to 200 by setting `MaxNonPFBMessages` to 200.
-3. These limits are implemented as soft limits in the `PrepareProposal` stage of the `celestia-app`.
-4. Validators can potentially modify the `PrepareProposal` logic and produce blocks exceeding these limits.
+1. It's important to note that these limits are not strictly enforced.
+While they are defined by the `celestia-app` implementation, a validator could potentially modify the `PrepareProposal` logic, run a custom binary, and produce blocks that exceed the specified limits for PFB or non-PFBs transactions.

 ## Rationale

-1. To prevent long block times by limiting PFBs and non-PFBs messages per block.
+The rationale for this proposal is to prevent long block times on the network by limiting the number of PFBs and non-PFBs messages per block.
+This was initially not considered consensus-breaking, but it has a meaningful effect on users and should be formalized in a CIP.

-2. Limits were established based on benchmarks in [PR 3904](https://github.com/celestiaorg/celestia-app/pull/3904):
-   - Target processing time: ~0.25 seconds
+1. The limits for PFBs (Pay for Blob transactions) and non-PFBs per block were established using the following process:
+    1. Benchmarks were conducted in [PR 3904 on celestia-app](https://github.com/celestiaorg/celestia-app/pull/3904) to measure ABCI method processing times for different transaction types.
+    1. A target processing time of ~0.25 seconds was set to prevent long block times.
-   - Benchmarks run on recommended validator configuration (4 CPU, 16GB RAM)
-   - Soft limiter implemented in prepare proposal stage
+    1. Based on these benchmarks, run on the recommended validator configuration (4 CPU, 16GB RAM), a soft limiter was implemented in the prepare proposal stage.
+    1. This limiter sets specific caps on the number of PFB and non-PFB messages allowed in a default block to meet the processing time target.
+    1. While default blocks adhere to these limits, blocks exceeding them can still be included if they reach consensus, ensuring flexibility.
-3. This approach balances network efficiency with block processing speed.
+1. This approach balances network efficiency with block processing speed, directly informing the PFB and non-PFB limits now in place.
-4. While initially not considered consensus-breaking, it has a meaningful effect on users and should be formalized.

 ## Backwards Compatibility